AmyShackles/jemstones/README.md

 ### Slash command usage:
 ```
+/colestones <username of person you want to gift> <amount you want to gift>
+/gerstones <username of person you want to gift> <amount you want to gift>
+/harrystones <username of person you want to gift> <amount you want to gift>
 /jamstones <username of person you want to gift> <amount you want to gift>
+/janstones <username of person you want to gift> <amount you want to gift>
 /jemstones <username of person you want to gift> <amount you want to gift>
 /jomstones <username of person you want to gift> <amount you want to gift>
 /jumstones <username of person you want to gift> <amount you want to gift>